awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 + `ec2:DescribeSubnets` – Describe the subnets for Spot Instances\.
 + `ec2:CreateTags` – Add system tags to Spot Instances\.

 Ensure that this role exists before you use the AWS CLI or an API to create an EC2 Fleet\.

+**Note**
+An `instant` EC2 Fleet does not require this role\.

 To create the role, use the IAM console as follows\.

 **To create the AWSServiceRoleForEC2Fleet role for EC2 Fleet**